topo-gps/ios-manual/en/settings/map.rst

 Map
 ===

-In the section 'Map' you find the switch 'Additional zoom in'.
+In the section 'Map' of the ref:`settings <ss-settings>` you find the switch 'Additional zoom in'.
 If you enable this switch you can zoom in the map up to 8 times as far as without enabling it.
 The drawback is that the maps will become grainy when zoomed in that far.

-Waypoints that lie very close to each other can be separated more easily be enabling this setting.
+Waypoints that lie very close to each other can be separated more easily be enabling this switch.